mpv-player/mpv/DOCS/man/vo.rst

 ``rpi`` (Raspberry Pi)
     Native video output on the Raspberry Pi using the MMAL API.

-    This is deprecated.
-Use ``--vo=gpu`` instead, which is the default and provides the same functionality.
-The ``rpi`` VO will be removed in mpv 0.23.0.
-Its functionality was folded into --vo=gpu, which now uses RPI hardware decoding by treating it as a hardware overlay (without applying GL filtering).
-Also to be changed in 0.23.0: the --fs flag will be reset to "no" by default (like on the other platforms).

-    The following deprecated global options are supported by this video output:
+    The following global options are supported by this video output:

     ``--rpi-display=<number>``
         Select the display number on which the video overlay should be shown